Update: VMware App Volumes is available now for faster application delivery and unified management.

-App Volumes will also continue to be available as a standalone product and support Citrix customers.
-The rationale is that we see virtualization of desktop OS or applications as a piece of the solution for the customer and not the entire solution.
-The entire solution is much broader that includes real-time app delivery, environment management and dynamic assembly.
+App Volumes will continue to be available as a standalone product and support Citrix customers.
+We see the virtualization of desktops or applications as a piece of the solution for the customer, not the entire solution.
+The entire solution includes real-time app delivery, environment management and dynamic assembly.

-I often get asked, what happens to VMware ThinApp® application virtualization?
-Internally, we’ve already brought the App Volumes and ThinApp teams together and will continue to offer all the isolation benefits that ThinApp application virtualization provides to make our combined solution even more powerful and unique in the market place.
-Similarly, there are opportunities with VMware Mirage management solutions to bring real-time application delivery to Mirage use cases.
-This is something we are only beginning to think about and I’d welcome input.
+I often get asked, what happens to VMware ThinApp application virtualization?
+Internally, we’ve already brought the App Volumes and ThinApp teams together.
+We will continue to offer all the isolation benefits that ThinApp application virtualization provides to make our combined solution even more powerful and unique.
+Similarly, we see opportunities to bring real-time application delivery to VMware Mirage desktop image management.

-Project Fargo enables the instantaneous cloning of a running virtual machine (essentially a virtual machine “fork”).
+I’m really excited about our just-in-time desktop vision called Project Meteor, a combination of Project Fargo and App Volumes.
+Project Fargo enables the instantaneous cloning of a running virtual machine (VM), essentially a VM “fork”.
 The cloned VM is identical in every way to the original and initially shares all memory and disk with it, as well.